tibovanheule/Travis-ci/README.md

 # Travis-ci
-a callection of my Travis CI configurations
+a collection of my Travis CI configurations